dilipthelip/Spring_AOP/README.md

 Executed if the method threw an exception.
 Exception will be proogated to the caller

+**After Returning Advice:**

+Executed if the method returns successfully.
+Can access the result.
+Type Safe.
+You can define for which return type this particular advice can be executed.

 SimpleAspectConfiguration -> This class acts as a Spring base class to create the Spring Beans by scanning the package.